 - 8. Before you refine your structure again, complete the following tasks: - a.
 Check the box next to the weighting scheme (says "Weight", with two numbers next to it).
 This will then automatically update the weighting scheme as your refinement progresses.
 The numbers will turn bright green when the suggested weighting scheme is no longer different from your actual weighting scheme. - b.
-At the command prompt type "edit ins" to bring up your instructions file.
-Add the following commands to the file above the atom list but below the L.S.
+Click on .
+Add the following commands to the file above the WGHT card but below the L.S.
 4 line, each on a separate line: - i.
 BOND \$H (If there is a line that reads "BOND" just add the \$H. This will include bonds to hydrogen atoms in your CIF file.) - ii.
-CONF (This adds torsion angle information to your lst and CIF files). - iii.
-Newer versions of Olex2 have a check-box to add these lines to your .ins file automatically.
-However, if the BOND line is already included, it will not append a \$H. Use this function with care, and double-check your .ins file to be sure you've added what you want. - c.
-Save your file after adding these lines and then save your file again with another name, to keep as a backup.
-Olex2 has a good method to recover previous refinements, but catastrophe can strike when you least expect it, so it's always good to have a backup of a known good refinement.
-See Going back in time for more information on the Olex2 "History" function. - 9.
+CONF (This adds torsion angle information to your lst and CIF files). - c.
+If you need to edit your atoms select which ones and Click on the atoms in your .ins file and any restraints you have on them. - 9.
 Continue refining your structure and adjusting your model until the following conditions are met: - a.
 There are no more high Q peaks left in the map.
 Be certain to check for solvent or other unexpected features of your model.
 If the highest Q-peak in your map looks suspiciously like it belongs to your molecule, try refining it.
 If its displacement parameter stays small, then you have found another atom.
 If it gets large, then chances are it is just noise. - b.
 The wR2/R1 and Weight values stop changing. - c.
 The Shift/esd either stops changing or becomes very small. - 10.
 The next steps of the refinement procedure can occur in any order.
 There is no "best" way to follow every time.
 Choose the method that works best for you, but realize you might need to go back and try a different order.
 These steps are: - a.
 Refine anisotropically. - b.
 Number/label your atoms appropriately. - c.
 Add hydrogen atoms.